Buying and Selling FAQs in Wyoming

 Is there a penalty if I'm late paying Wyoming's Sales and Use Tax?

-How long are temporary plates good?
+How long are temporary plates valid?

 If I can't find a certification label with my imported vehicle, how do I know if it complies with National Highway Traffic Safety Administration (NHTSA) standards?